 Ezekiel, as he now calls himself, acts brand new and strolls off.
-Carole doesn't give up trying to reconnect and when Ezekiel relents, they agree to meet up.
+Carole doesn't give up trying to reconnect.
+When Ezekiel relents, they agree to meet up.

 Then here comes Tuesday trying to keep her host: "Are you really gonna see him?
 When Carole responds with a "yeah, why not?'
 Tuesday goes: "Because they were gangster-like."

 What is it about this weird obsession with characterizing these brown people that were in the rap scene as gangsters?
 Where was the evidence that they were?
 Furthermore, why the hell were they Black-phishing with this kid Ezekiel (real name Amer Souleyman), who was clearly some kind of west or south Asian?
 Why did the creators of this anime go to such lengths (through Carole) to discredit Ezekiel's 'gangsta' after labeling him harder than a name tag?